What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Sodium Content: The Primary Health Concern

 Sodium dominates the health conversation around hot sauce—and for good reason.
-Daily sodium intake strongly correlates with blood pressure, cardiovascular disease risk, and stroke incidence.
+According to the American Heart Association, daily sodium intake strongly correlates with blood pressure, cardiovascular disease risk, and stroke incidence.
 While capsaicin offers documented health benefits (metabolism support, anti-inflammatory effects, cardiovascular benefits), these advantages are easily negated by excessive sodium.

 Here's the math: If you use 2-3 teaspoons of hot sauce daily (a realistic amount for enthusiasts), you're adding: